 Renovations to the old “300 level” have led to something called Press Level Seating to emphasize the fact that the seats have the same angle from which the play by play announcers and analysts view the game.

-2 huge big screen tv’s have been added to replace the missing scoreboard view, there are some added bathrooms, a concession and it all comes with a cheaper ticket price – about $35.the Flames invited a few dozen of Calgary‘s media hosts to the rafters to experience the game and spread the word.
+2 huge big screen tv’s have been added to replace the missing scoreboard view, there are some added bathrooms, a concession and it all comes with a cheaper ticket price – about $35.This week the Flames invited a few dozen of Calgary‘s media hosts to the rafters to experience the game and spread the word.
 The ticket price is certainly right but something happens the further away from the play you get – the less involved in the outcome you become.

 Calgary‘s Saddledome is notoriously quiet on the best of nights, put yourselves a few feet from the roof and you find yourself watching the game on tv more than the ice.
 People in your section start chatting about nothing to do with hockey.
 It’s sort of like paying $35 to watch the game at a bar.
 The environment is great, but you just don’t feel like you’re there.
 The sound from the crowd (when they do get excited) has a hard time finding it’s way into the corners and you can’t feel the heat from the flame that burns when the team scores.